RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Halt on invalid media files**

 With this setting enabled, if any media files returned by the scraper seem to be invalid, the scraping is halted and an error message is presented where it's possible to retry or cancel the scraping of the specific game.
 In the case of multi-scraping it's also possible to skip the game and proceed to the next one in the queue.
 With this setting disabled, all media files will always be accepted and saved to disk.
-As of ES-DE v1.2 the file verification is quite basic and future versions will improve on this by using file checksums and other file integrity checks.
+The file verification is quite basic and future versions may improve on this by using file checksums or other file integrity checks.
 There is an exception in place for box back covers when using ScreenScraper.
 As many of these specific images are broken, there is an automatic filter built in that is always active and which removes blank images and those containing only a few lines of pixels.

 **Search using file hashes (non-interactive mode)** _(ScreenScraper only)_

 When running the non-interactive scraper it's possible to search using a hash value calculated from the actual game file.
 Assuming ScreenScraper has a match for your file in their database, this will lead to 100% accuracy as the game name will be completely ignored.
 If there is no match for the hash value, then a fallback will be made to the game name and the normal search logic applies.
 The maximum allowed file size to apply this type of search to can be set using the _Hash searches max file size_ slider.
 Note that file hash searching can increase scraping times significantly if applied to large game files as the entire file needs to be read and processed to calculate its hash value.
-And obviously file hash searching will not work for directories, or for scripts, shortcuts, .m3u files and similar which will have no matching entries in the ScreenScraper database.
+And obviously file hash searching will not work for directories, scripts, shortcuts, .m3u files and so on which will have no matching entries in the ScreenScraper database.

 **Search using metadata names**